maialenz/WetPaws/TESTING.md

 - [Part4](docs/testing/device+browser-tests/device-responsiveness-4.png)

 Most phones share screen sizes so on those I did not see many changes.
 Saying that, on narrow screens (for example in the Galaxy Fold with a viewport of 286x653) some on the headings (especially on headings in services.html) broke on the middle.
 To fix these, I added some extra css to media queries for screens with max width 450, reducing margings to fit to screen better. (find these in style.css lines 487 - 509)

+#### Browser Compatibility

+I thoroughly checked on different devices and different browsers.
+As a main conclusion of these tests, I have to add that I did not find any differences from one browser to another.
+There was full compatibility of all features and links.
+Following Bootstrap's documentation, I checked if the navigation bar was sticky, as they recognize that the sticky navbar is not responsive/compatible on browsers like opera.
+But after running my manual tests, my navbar did respond and was responsive as I intended to be on my design.

+All the screenshots to my manual tests on various major devices are below:

 - Samsung Galaxy S8+ (My personal device) (mobile device): As mentioned before, I continuously tested my code on my own mobile device as I went writting and styling the code, so I could see how it looked on mobile devices.
 Thanks to testing on my phone I noticed some headings had to be made smaller so they did not look oversized.
 Below there is screenshots of a last test done on this device: